-Because propane is a type of gas, you will need to monitor the gas and temperature levels throughout the cooking process.
+Because propane is a type of gas, you will need to monitor the gas and temperature control throughout the cooking process.
 You don’t want the gas levels to suddenly flare out of control.
-This need for constant monitoring makes these appliances more high-maintenance.
+This need for constant monitoring makes these appliances more high-maintenance with the repair costs.

 Affected by Harsh Weather

 Propane-fueled units often have poor insulation.
 In turn, this makes the smoker more susceptible to being affected by harsh winds, storms, etc. If you intend to use the smoker year-round, propane smokers will require you to constantly check the food to make sure the insulation is keeping the temperature range stable.

 Parents may want to exercise caution when storing their propane tanks.
 You don’t want to store it in the house with young children, who may fiddle with the valves and release gas.